 If you’re interested in growing hemp yourself either to support the environment or to produce your own CBD-rich buds, there are some things you’ll need to know first.

 While the 2018 Farm Bill did succeed in federally legalizing hemp, planting low-THC cannabis still isn’t as simple as planting a tomato garden.
 Every state and local municipality has its own unique laws governing the cultivation of hemp.
-If you want to start a small hemp crop, you’ll likely have to apply for the necessary permits before you can purchase your hemp seeds for growing (if you want to make sure you’re inside the bounds of the law).
+If you want to start a small hemp crop, you’ll likely have to apply for the necessary permits before you can purchase your hemp seeds for growing (if you want to make sure you’re within the bounds of the law).

 However, if you live in a weed legal state that makes allowances for home grows like New York, you can plant hemp as part of your allotted cannabis plants.